 When mastiffs are pups, they will bark and get excited more often than adults, as is the case with any dog breed.
 You won’t find an adult dog barking frequently, unless they see you after a long day or when they are instructed to say something.

 Mastiffs are mostly great dogs when exposed to children, provided they have been allowed to socialize with them as puppies.
 As pointed out earlier, they are very gentle and tolerant, and love licking those little faces.
 They are also known to protect the children around them.

 However, if you do not raise the pup around the child, they can also find small children intimidating, as they move around quicker and can be louder and unpredictable as compared to adults.
 If there is unfamiliarity with the child, then that can lead the dog to get nervous and leading to the worse – fear bite.

-The mastiff owner is fairly and squarely responsible for the safety of all those who come in contact with their dog, in particular, the children.
+The mastiff owner is fairly and squarely responsible for the safety of all those who come in contact with their adult dog, in particular, the children.

 It is also suggested that one shouldn’t place a mastiff dog (as opposed to a pup) with very small children, unless the dog has been raised in a home with children.
-Even a swinging tail of a mastiff can cause the child to be knocked over!
+Even a swinging tail of a mastiff may cause the child to be knocked over!
 A pup or a rescue dog can wait until your toddler (who may be learning to walk) can grow a little bigger.

 Are Mastiffs Good with Kids?

 Mastiffs adore children, however, they are well-suited to homes which have grown up children.
 Despite their size, they are not meant to be ridden as they are not riding animals.
 You and your mastiff can both get hurt if you try doing that.